MaryamCodeHub/AI-data-retrieval-Agent/README.md

-# KnowledgeScribe: AI Document Generator for Google Colab
+# KnowledgeScribe: AI Document Generator

 KnowledgeScribe is a Python-based document generation tool that leverages Google's Gemini AI to create comprehensive research documents on any topic.